 COMPASS Program

-Drumm Farm's independent living approach allows young adults the time needed to overcome barriers, resolve trauma, and become fully prepared for sustainable and successful adulthood.
-Drumm's intensive support services of case management, on-site clinical services and educational and job readiness support significantly surpasses the depth and breadth of support in similar programs.
-A springboard to successful adulthood, COMPASS residents have moved on to college, found housing in the community, purchased their first car, joined the military, found employment, and traveled near and far while finding their path to a successful life.
+Drumm Farm’s independent living approach recognizes the strengths, talents, and resilience each young adult brings with them.
+Our team partners with youth to build on these strengths, resolve past challenges, and develop the skills needed for lasting stability and success.
+Through intensive support services including case management, on-site therapeutic services, and educational and job readiness programs, youth are empowered to grow, learn, and pursue their goals.
+COMPASS residents have moved on to college, found housing in the community, purchased their first car, joined the military, found employment, and traveled near and far while finding their path to a fulfilling life.

 COMPASS - New Beginnings